JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/ksql-architecture.md

 ---
+layout: page
+title: KSQL Architecture
+tagline: Internals of KSQL
+description: Quick tour under the hood of the KSQL engine
 ---

 KSQL Architecture
 =================

-You can use KSQL to build event streaming applications from {{
+You can use KSQL to build event streaming applications from {{ site.ak-tm }}
-site.ak-tm }} topics by using only SQL statements and queries.
-KSQL is built on Kafka Streams, so a KSQL application communicates with a Kafka cluster like any other Kafka Streams application.
+topics by using only SQL statements and queries.
+KSQL is built on
+{{ site.kstreams }}, so a KSQL application communicates with a Kafka cluster like any other {{ site.kstreams }} application.

 KSQL Components
 ---------------

 KSQL has these main components:

 - KSQL engine -- processes KSQL statements and queries
 - REST interface -- enables client access to the engine
--   KSQL CLI -- console that provides a command-line interface (CLI) to the engine
+- KSQL CLI -- console that provides a command-line interface (CLI)to the engine
--   KSQL UI -- enables developing KSQL applications in {{ site.c3 }}
+- KSQL UI -- enables developing KSQL applications in {{ site.c3 }} and {{ site.ccloud }}

 KSQL Server comprises the KSQL engine and the REST API.
 KSQL Server instances communicate with the Kafka cluster, and you can add more of